 Energy Community Tour

-The Flemish region in Belgium is one of the leaders in innovation in Europe.
-Especially cooperation and co-creation between SMEs and the strong knowledge and research institutes are striking.
-Even at global level Belgium and Flanders are frontrunners.
+Because the Flemish region is a European leader in the field of innovation and energy technology.
+Especially the cooperation between SME’s and the strong research institutes are striking.
+Also at global level Belgium and Flanders are frontrunners.

-Between 2017 and 2019 more than 150 companies and research & knowledge institutes collaborate(d) in circa 50 projects, receiving financial support from the Flemish Agency for Innovation and Entrepreneurship (VLAIO).
+In the 2 years between the launch and today, more than 150 companies and research & knowledge institutes collaborate(d) in circa 50 projects.
+These projects were financially supported by the Flemish Agency for Innovation and Entrepreneurship (VLAIO).

 The shared ambition of ‘Flanders, Smart Energy Region’ sustains and feeds into this cooperation.